• 0

 Raised beds are quite a hot topic at the moment in the gardening world for instant gardening appeal.
 Raised beds provide an easy way to garden practically anywhere!
 You can forget the woes of heavy clay soil or that poor soil that is compacted and simply build up with raised beds.
 This guide shows you how to create amazing cost-effective raised beds for any sized garden.

 Raised beds are easy to maintain and can take your garden from bland and boring to incredible.
-Raised beds allow you to garden even in the most hospitable of places bringing the plants and flower up to eye level.
+Raised beds allow you to garden even in the most hospitable of places, bringing the plants and flowers up to eye level.

-Raised beds can also be used as a really striking garden design feature too, as shown in my Family Garden Transformation installation.
-So let's take a closer look at why raised beds are so popular in gardens across the world.
+Raised beds can also be striking garden design feature, as shown in my Family Garden Transformation installation.
+So, let's take a closer look at why raised beds are so popular in gardens across the world.

 How to build raised beds Guide